kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 To keep it simple, I will follow the example above.

 1. Create `kirby-group-seo` folder.
 1. Create `kirby-group-seo/kirby-group-seo.php` file.
+The filename should match the folder name.
 1. Inside `kirby-group-seo/kirby-group-seo.php` add `<?php loadPluginGroups(__DIR__);`.

-The group can be called anything, but try to prevent collisions with other folders names.
-The filename must match the folder name.
+The group can be called anything.

 ## Troubleshooting